Mike Lawlor: Judiciary Committee

 Lawlor was co-chairman of the General Assembly's Judiciary Committee from 1995 to 2011.
-Prior to that, he was co-chairman of the Labor and Public Employees Committee where he played a major role in the reform of Connecticut's workers compensation program.
+Prior to that, he was co-chairman of the Labor and Public Employees Committee, where he played a major role in reforming Connecticut's workers' compensation program.

-As co-chairman of the Judiciary Committee, Lawlor played a key role in two amendments to the State of Connecticut constitution.
+As co-chairman of the Judiciary Committee, Lawlor played a key role in two amendments to the Constitution of Connecticut.
 The first established rights for victims of crime, the second eliminated the patronage-ridden county sheriff system.

 He was one of ten members of the legislature's Select Committee of Inquiry, which considered the possible impeachment of former Governor John G. Rowland.
-Rowland resigned on June 21, 2004 following the committee's hearings.
+Rowland resigned on June 21, 2004, following the committee's hearings.

 He has also been a leader in efforts to enact workable gun control laws, to address racial disparities in the state's criminal justice system, to pass laws ending discrimination on the basis of sexual orientation, to rewrite Connecticut's domestic violence laws, to reform the juvenile justice system, and to address prison overcrowding.